AOT-Technologies/forms-flow-ai/forms-flow-idm/README.md

 # Identity Management
-The **FormsFlow.AI** framework could be hooked up with any OpenID Connect compliant Identity Management Server.
+The **formsflow.ai** framework could be hooked up with any OpenID Connect compliant Identity Management Server.
 To date we have only tested [Keycloak](https://github.com/keycloak/keycloak)

 Keycloak Setup
 ----------